Thanks for your interest in Peace Practices! Here is a bit more information based on your (and frequently asked) questions.

 - Provide information on your experience level and training goals by email to administration at abcglobal dot net.

-- Schedule a time to participate in a class in the San Francisco Bay Area with Brandon WilliamsCraig.
+- Schedule a time to participate in a class in North Texas with Brandon WilliamsCraig.

 - Evaluation and training on everyone's part.